What’s On at WestConn?

 Events from May 3 – 13, 2018

 Final WOW of the Spring 2018 Semester.
 We will return at the end of August in time for Fall 2018.
-Good luck on your finals and enjoy your summer!
+Enjoy your summer and we look forward to having you back on campus!

 Art, Music, Theatre and Other Live Performances